zachariahcox/www/1on1_init.md

 * what's something your favorite previous manager was LESS good at?

 7. how do you like to receive praise? what makes you feel appreciated?

+8. time off
+generally aim for about a week per quarter. let the team know in the vacation calendar and workday. try to give us a few weeks of heads-up for longer time off.